+How does the process differ for oncology drugs?

+MODERATOR – USE THE SAME TABLE ABOVE AND MARK DIFFERENCES IN DIFFERENT COLOUR

 Any differences in process for drugs on the national formulary vs. self-pay drugs?

 DEEP DIVE STEP 6 FROM 2.1

-Let’s first start with the end – with the formulary review; how frequently is the formulary in your hospital?
+Let’s first start with the end – with the formulary review; how frequently is the formulary updated in your hospital?

 How would you describe / profile the make-up of your formulary?
 SPONTANEOUS THEN USE TABLE BELOW TO PROBE